pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-lineaster.md

 # Lineaster

-Lineaster is the Linea version of [Lenster](https://lenster.xyz/), the most popular frontend built on top of the [Lens Protocol](https://www.lens.xyz/) 🌿.
+Lineaster is the PepeSync version of [Lenster](https://lenster.xyz/), the most popular frontend built on top of the [Lens Protocol](https://www.lens.xyz/) 🌿.

 :::danger